Kakusui/OSC_Interface/PRIVACYPOLICY.md

-# Privacy Policy for Okisouchi (OSC)
+## Privacy Policy for Okisouchi (OSC)

-## Introduction

-This Privacy Policy outlines how Okisouchi (OSC) interacts with your Google Drive account.
-By using OSC, you agree to the terms of this policy.

-## Google Drive File Access

 ### Modification of Files
-- OSC has the authority to **modify** any files in your Google Drive account.
+- OSC has the authority to **modify** files explicitly specified by the user in the configuration settings of the application.
 This includes altering content, format, and other file attributes.

 ### Deletion of Files
-- OSC reserves the right to **delete** any files from your Google Drive account.
-Deletion may be permanent and without prior notification.
+- OSC reserves the right to **delete** files as specified by the user through configuration settings within the application.
+Deletion may be permanent and may occur without prior notification.

 ### Viewing of Files
-- OSC is entitled to **view** any and all files stored in your Google Drive account.
-This includes documents, images, videos, and other file types.
+- OSC accesses files solely through Google's API and does not read or view the actual contents of the files outside of this scope.
+Access is limited to the files specifically designated by the user in the application's configuration.

 ## Consent
-- By linking your Google Drive account with OSC, you hereby give consent to OSC for the aforementioned actions on your files.
+- By linking your Google Drive account with OSC and specifying files in the application's configuration, you hereby give consent to OSC for the aforementioned actions on your files.

 ## Changes to This Policy
 - OSC may update this Privacy Policy at any time, with or without prior notification.
 You are advised to review this policy periodically for any changes.

 ## Contact
-- If you have any questions or concerns about this Privacy Policy, please contact [Tetralon07@gmail.com](mailto:Tetralon07@gmail.com).
+- If you have any questions or concerns about this Privacy Policy, please contact [contact@kakusui.org](mailto:contact@kakusui.org).

-_Last updated: [12-27-2023]_
+_Last updated: [2024-04-15]_

+---